 Benji and David's Story

-Raised on fast food, brothers David and Benji have struggled with weight issues since childhood.
-At 700 pounds, David is unemployed, but Benji is still able to work at almost 500 pounds.
-The brothers undergo weight-loss surgery together.
+Raised on fast food, brothers David and Benji have had weight issues since childhood and now face gastric bypass surgery together.
+At over 700 pounds, David is at greater risk than Benji, who still works at over 500 pounds.

 A former plus-size model and "big is beautiful" advocate, Renee now realizes the mortal mistakes she made as her weight swells to over 600 pounds and her health deteriorates.
 Determined to change, she undergoes bariatric surgery.